geshan/geshan.github.com/posts/2018-12-25-2018-in-review-5-most-viewed-posts-of-this-year.md

 ---
 layout: post
-title: "2018 in review: 5 most viewed posts of this year"
+title: '2018 in review: 5 most viewed posts of this year'
-date: 2018-12-25 18:55:50 +11:00
+date: 2018-12-25T18:55:50.000+11:00
 comments: true
 tags:
 - Technology
 - Misc
-cover: /images/top-5-2018/everest.jpg
+cover: "/images/top-5-2018/everest.jpg"
 description: All posts are not from 2018 but they have been viewed more than the others.
   I am using my Google Analytics stats to compile this list.
 keywords: SQL, Docker, Microservices, Review, Blog, Git

 ---
 I have never done this in the past 11 years of blogging, this time it is going to be different.
 I am listing the 5 most viewed posts from this blog in 2018.
 All posts are not from 2018 but they have been viewed more than the others.
 I am using my Google Analytics stats to compile this list.
 So, here I present the most popular blog posts of 2018 on [Geshan.com.np](https://geshan.com.np "Geshan blog"):

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/top-5-2018/everest.jpg" title="5 most viewed posts of 2018 a recap" alt="5 most viewed posts of 2018 a recap">